master117/BooruImageSorter/README.md

 ### Reverse Image Search
 Enables Reverse Image Search, only if booru/hash search fails:

-- You need to have saucenaoapikey.txt and imgurapikey.txt in the same folder, filled with your own matching keys.
+- You need to have saucenaoapikey.txt in the same folder, filled with your own matching keys.

 - Very slow, every used image is uploaded.